wikimedia/eventgate/README.md

 ## Streams
 A 'stream' here refers to the destination of an event.
 It is closely related to Kafka's concept of a topic.
-Much of the time, a stream might correspond 1:1 with a Kafka topic and possibly event with a particular event schema.
+Much of the time, a stream might correspond 1:1 with a Kafka topic and possibly even with a particular event schema name.
 If you don't care about the topic name that is used for a any given event, you don't need to configure this.
 The default behavior is to sanitize an event's schema URI and use it for the Kafka topic name.
-E.g. if an event's schema URI is `ui/element/button-pushed`, the topic name will end up being `ui_button-pushed`.
+E.g. if an event's schema URI is `ui/element/button-push`, the topic name will end up being `ui_element_button-push`.

 However, if you need more specific control over the final topic name, you can use the `stream_field` and optionally the `topic_prefix` configurations.
-If `stream_field` is configured, the default Kafka Eventbus produce function will extract a stream name out of the event from `stream_field` and then (optionally) prefixes it with `topic_prefix` to build the destination Kafka topic.
+If `stream_field` is configured, the default Kafka Eventbus produce function will extract a stream name out of the event from `stream_field` and then (optionally) prefix it with `topic_prefix` to build the destination Kafka topic.

 `topic_prefix` allows for more flexible control of the destination of events without requiring the events themselves to encode their final topic name.